jenesh/Extra-Practice-Questions/test.md

 ## Making contributions / Adding your Questions

-Everyone is welcome to create/add their own questions as well as the tests that corresponds with it.
+Everyone is welcome to create/add their own questions as well as the tests that corresponds with.

 ### Question format